flutter/website/flutter-for-react-native/index.md

 React Native doesn't include support for icons so third party libraries are used.

-In Flutter, to use any Material Design widget including the Material Design icons, import the `material.dart` package then use the [`Icons`](https://docs.flutter.io/flutter/material/Icons-class.html) class with the [Icon](https://docs.flutter.io/flutter/widgets/Icon-class.html) class to show specific icons.
+In Flutter, importing the Material library also pulls in the rich set of Material [icons](https://docs.flutter.io/flutter/material/Icons-class.html) and [colors](https://docs.flutter.io/flutter/material/Colors-class.html).

 <!-- skip -->
 ```Dart